leonidas/transparency/README.md

 * **Semantic data binding** - No `<%=foo%>` or `{{foo}}` assignments polluting the HTML
 * **Collection rendering** - No need for hand-written loops in the HTML
 * **Valid HTML templates** - Write templates as a part of the HTML, in plain HTML.
 Use any HTML editor you like
-* **Plain JavaScript logic** - All the power without learning yet another micro programming language
+* **Plain JavaScript for logic** - All the power without learning yet another micro programming language

 Transparency is compatible with IE9+, Chrome, Firefox, iOS, Android and other mobile browsers.
 Support for older IE browsers requires jQuery.
 Transparency is